Thousands protest Ukraine leader's peace plan

-The plan has been dubbed "the Steinmeier formula", after the former German foreign minister, Frank-Walter Steinmeier, who proposed it.
+The plan has been dubbed "the Steinmeier formula", after Germany's former foreign minister Frank-Walter Steinmeier, who proposed it.

 "The Steinmeier formula is a Putin project," said protester Mykola Chepiga.

-He said elections could take place in eastern Ukraine only if Kiev restores control of the country's borders in the east.
+He said elections could take place in eastern Ukraine only if Kiev restored control of the country's borders there.

-The ex-Soviet country of 45 million people has gone through two popular uprisings in two decades and has been mired in a conflict with separatists since 2014.
+The ex-Soviet country of 45 million people has gone through two popular uprisings in two decades and has been mired in a war with separatists since 2014.